To

 Hostile to: They were hostile to the idea.

-Important to: It’s important to prioritize your health.
+Important to: It’s important to prioritise your health.

 Indifferent to: He seemed indifferent to the outcome.